EnexaProject/documentation/pages/mydoc/service_des.md

 - The service needs to be able to interact with the containerization software (e.g., Kubernetes)

+- You can use the Postman collection to use api [collection](https://github.com/EnexaProject/enexa-service/blob/develop-ImplementTheUsageOfDirectories/ENEXA.postman_collection.json)
 # REST API

 - RDF serialization: